 Southern comfort dessert at its finest.

-Add your sugar to the peaches in your saucepan.
+Add your sugar to the peaches.

-The perfect peach cobbler, at least in my family, has the perfect portion of peaches to pie crust in every single bite and the bits of crust in the cobbler.
-And one of the best parts of this whole peach cobbler is that the syrup bubbles a bit as it cooks and makes the top lattice crust out of this world!
+The perfect peach cobbler, at least in my family, has the perfect portion of peaches to cobbler crust in every single bite.
+One of the best parts of this cobbler is that the syrup bubbles a bit as it cooks and makes the top lattice crust out of this world!

 Dot with your remaining butter and sprinkle with sugar.

 Place into the oven and bake for about 20 minutes until bubbly and the crust has lightly browned.

 Allow to sit for about 5 minutes before serving.

 Here’s Grandmother’s Peach Cobbler Recipe.
 I think you are going to love it!

 Grandmother’s Peach Cobbler